 Overall Review of the Cangshan Sashimi Knife:

-As we mentioned in our Cangshan knives review, Cangshan is known for making very good quality knives.
+As we mentioned in our Cangshan knives review, Cangshan is known for making excellent quality knives.
 This knife checks all the right boxes.
-It is made from Japanese stainless steel, and has a high Rockwell Hardness rating (anything in the 60s is very hard).
+It is made from Japanese stainless steel and has a high Rockwell Hardness rating (anything in the 60s is very hard).

-This 10 inch sushi knife is very highly rated on Amazon scoring 4.6 out of 5 stars (read the reviews here).
+This 10-inch sushi knife is very highly rated on Amazon, scoring 4.6 out of 5 stars (read them here).
 Another note is that this J Series by Cangshan was a Red Dot Award winner in 2017 and a German design award winner in 2018.

 The results speak for themselves.
 This is a knife that is worth the price of making great sashimi.